mayerrobert/jmurmel/lambda/README.md

 Currently there is no setup.exe or .msi or .rpm or .deb file.
 Just copy jmurmel-<VERSION>.jar somewhere convenient, and maybe create a batchfile along these lines (Windows .cmd-style shown here):

+    jm.cmd:
+    --- snip ---
     @echo off
     setlocal
     set JAVA_HOME=C:\Apps\Java\X64\jdk8u252-b09
     set JMURMEL=D:\robert\Workspace.java\platform\lambda\target\jmurmel-1.0-SNAPSHOT.jar
     %JAVA_HOME%\bin\java -jar %JMURMEL% %*
     endlocal
+    --- snip ---

+That way to run e.g. the file `hanoi.lisp` I can use the following command:

+    C:\> jm hanoi.lisp

+or if I want to interpret a file and then go into REPL:

+    C:\> jm --repl hanoi.lisp

 ## Embedded use